Jeppeks1/FlinkStreaming/README.md

 You can also run your application from within IntelliJ:  select the classpath of the 'mainRunner' module in the run/debug configurations.
 Simply open 'Run -> Edit configurations...' and then select 'mainRunner' from the "Use classpath of module" dropbox.

+## Jar files

-Four .jar files should be contained in the hand-in as part of this project.
+Three .jar files should be contained in the hand-in as part of this project.
 The .jar files can be submitted to a flink cluster using the flink run command above.
 See the main methods for a list of expected parameters that should be passed to the methods.
+The "Leafs" file-name indicates the method uses a leaf scan to guide query points to the clusters and the file-name "Root" indicates the index is used instead.
+The BatchDeCP method does not have a Root extension, as that was never used in the project hand-in.

 ### Data